What are ionizer air purifiers and ionizer in general? This is an important question because ionizer air purifiers are all over the place.

-For example, I was at a friend’s apartment in the US, and I saw his tower fan had an ionizer button on it:
+For example, I was at a friend’s apartment in the US, and I saw his tower fan air purifier had an ionizer button on it:

-That ionizer purifier shoots out negative ions into the air:
+That air ionizer shoots out negative ions into the air.

-That’s the principle behind ion generators.
+That’s the principle behind air purifiers with ionizers.
 It’s hard to see it happening with these tiny negative ions, but you’ve seen it on a visible scale if you’ve seen someone rub a balloon on their hair and then stick it to a wall.

 But wait #1 – Ionizers Are Too Weak